-Your Subcutaneous Cardiac Defibrillator (S-ICD) will be checked by a cardiac physiologist, who will then arrange for you to have the device checked again approximately six to eight weeks after the implant date.
-They will give you a S-ICD identification card with the details of your device.
+Your pacemaker will be checked by a cardiac physiologist, who will then arrange for you to have a further pacemaker check approximately six to eight weeks after the implant date.
+They will give you a pacemaker identification card with the details of your device.
 Keep this card with you at all times.

-The wound is closed with dissolvable sutures (stitches).
-You will be given two dressings to take home: please ask the nurse if this doesn’t happen.
+The nurse will clean the wound and apply a new dry dressing.
+You should be given two new dressings to take home: please ask the nurse if this does not happen.

 How should I care for my wound at home?

 Always wash your hands before caring for your wound.
-Leave the dressing on for the first two days and then replace the dressing and keep covered for a further two days.
+Leave the dressing on for the first two days, then replace the dressing and keep covered for a further two days.
 After this you may leave the wound without a dressing.

 Should I limit my activities?

 Avoid lifting any heavy objects or strenuous physical activities for the first few weeks.
 Avoid lifting your arm above your head on the side of the implant until you have your post implant check.
 Talc, deodorant and perfume should not be used near to the wound.
 Do not immerse the wound site in water for seven days after the procedure.
 No hot baths or swimming.
 Showers are recommended after 24 hours.
 Do not wash the wound directly.

 - Driving a private car or motorcycle must stop for one to six months depending on the reason for your implant.
 This will be discussed with you.

 - If you hold a LGV or PCV licence then you will be permanently barred from driving professionally.